Hiking in the Great Smoky Mountains – 2 Day Travel Itinerary

 The entire area has so much to offer from beautiful scenic drives, thrilling theme parks, to various indoor activities.
 A weekend getaway for some hiking in the Great Smoky Mountains should certainly be on your travel list.
 The national park has more than 800 miles / 1.287 km of hiking trails.

-This was my first experience of mountain trips outside of Europe and I was not fully sure what to expect.
-We did not plan much, however, our hiking in the Great Smoky Mountains weekend getaway exceeded my expectations.
+We did not plan much, however, our weekend getaway exceeded my expectations.
 As we had to drive for approximately 8 hours from Northern Florida to North Carolina, we ended up with only two full days to enjoy hiking in the Great Smoky Mountains.
-We were both absolutely impressed, taking back with us hundreds of photos, thousands of smiles, and endless memories from our fantastic hiking trip.Β
+We were both absolutely impressed, taking back with us hundreds of photos, thousands of smiles, and endless memories from our fantastic hiking trip.

 Day 1 of Hiking in the Great Smoky Mountains

-The first day of hiking in the Great Smoky Mountains was filled with as much as possible.
+The first day of our 2 day travel itinerary in the Great Smoky Mountains was filled with as much as possible.
 We started with a scenic drive along part of the Blue Ridge Parkway with a pit stop at Soco Falls.

 Soco Waterfalls